davidtucker/core/README.md

 #### What does this have to do with Pregular?

 First of all, I would like to make it clear that my intention is not to propose e.g. a new decorator or a directive.
 These can already be implemented by Angular resources.
 Rather, it is about trying out completely new concepts.
-In an old project of mine [app-decorators](https://github.com/SerkanSipahi/app-decorators#itemjs) you can define real javascript events (see below `@on load`, `@on click`, etc) in CSS.
+In an old project of mine [app-decorators](https://github.com/SerkanSipahi/app-decorators#itemjs) you can define real javascript events (see below `@on load`, `@on click` example Code) in CSS.
 A part of this feature is executed at compile time and the rest, a small runtime executes at runtime.

+I think with BabelJS and PostCSS you can implement ideas faster than with Typescript and Angular.
+The tooling, the developer experience around BabelJS and PostCSS is simply more easier and the community has much more experience with these two tools.
+You would have more devs who might work on this project.

+These are just two examples (see above code examples) what i already implemented with app-decorators and would like to port to Pregular.

+Maybe we can 'build a bridge' between Pregular and Angular just like BabelJS and TC39 do.

 // Example CSS-File
 ```css